 The Western Lakes wilderness area is also a popular destination for Tasmanian trout fishing, with remote lakes and rivers providing a true backcountry fishing experience.

-The North-East Coast region of Tasmania is also known for its scenic Tasmanian trout fishing, with rivers like the St. Patricks, Ringarooma, and Pioneer offering the chance to catch both brown and rainbow trout.
+The North-East Coast region of Tasmania is also known for its scenic Tasmanian river fishing, with rivers like the St. Patricks, Ringarooma, and Pioneer offering the chance to catch both brown and rainbow trout.

 The North-West Coast region provides a mix of small streams and larger rivers, with the Leven and Mersey Rivers being popular with anglers.
-It is said this is the best area for Tasmanian trout fishing
+It is said this is the best area for Tasmanian trout fishing.

 Overall, Tasmania offers a range of fishing opportunities for trout anglers, with stunning landscapes, crystal-clear waters, and abundant fish populations.

 1. The Tyenna River Trout Fishing: Hobart Tasmania